SoftwareDefinedBuildings/storm/docs/_posts/2015-06-02-borderrouter.md

 The ethernet shield should be connected to the FireStorm like a normal shield.

-[discontinuation note]: The [W5200 has been discontinued](http://www.seeedstudio.com/depot/W5200-Ethernet-Shield-p-1577.html), and Seeed recommends that all users move to the [W5500](http://www.seeedstudio.com/depot/W5500-Ethernet-Shield-p-2433.html), but the code hasn't caught up yet.
+**Discontinuation note**: The [W5200 has been discontinued](http://www.seeedstudio.com/depot/W5200-Ethernet-Shield-p-1577.html), and Seeed recommends that all users move to the [W5500](http://www.seeedstudio.com/depot/W5500-Ethernet-Shield-p-2433.html), but the code hasn't caught up yet.

 ### <a name="software"> Software Setup